Subsurface Detection

 Archaeological Prospection

 Identify potential site locations before ground excavation.
-LiDAR survey can screen large areas rapidly and non-destructively, prioritizing where limited excavation resources should be focused.
-Widely used in the Plains states where earthwork features are common.
+Multispectral cropmark analysis can screen large areas rapidly and non-destructively during the growing season, prioritizing where limited excavation resources should be focused.
+Earthwork mounds, buried pit features, and disturbed soils are all detectable via NDVI/NDRE anomaly patterns.

 Pre-Construction Cultural Resource Survey

 Section 106 compliance and Phase I archaeological assessments often require surface reconnaissance of project areas.
-LiDAR terrain analysis provides a defensible, documented screening tool before ground disturbance begins on infrastructure or development projects.
+Multispectral analysis provides a defensible, documented screening tool before ground disturbance begins on infrastructure or development projects, particularly effective in agricultural and pasture settings.

 Historical Site Documentation